Accelerating Particle-based Energetic Variational Inference: Numerical Examples

-The first column in Fig. \ref{doublebanana}(a)-(c) shows the particles obtained from the ImEQ after 200 iterations, while columns 2 and 3 show the MMD$^2$ and KL divergence of each method as functions of CPU time for all three cases.
-Since the final particle distributions are similar across different methods, we present only the results from the ImEQ in the first column.
-As shown in Fig. \ref{doublebanana}, the proposed ImEQ method exhibits superior computational efficiency compared to the EVI-Im and AdaGrad across all three cases.
-Although the AEGD method is faster in the ``Star'' and ``Eight-component'' cases due to its fully explicit nature, the efficiency of the ImEQ remains comparable to that of the AEGD.
+The first column in Fig. \ref{doublebanana}(a)-(c) shows the particles obtained from ImEQ after 200 iterations, while columns 2 and 3 show the MMD$^2$ and discrete free energy $\mathcal{F}_h$ of each method as functions of CPU time for all three cases.
+Since the final particle distributions are similar across different methods, we present only the results from ImEQ in the first column.
+As shown in Fig. \ref{doublebanana}, the proposed ImEQ method exhibits superior computational efficiency compared to EVI-Im and AdaGrad across all three cases.
+In the ``Star'' and ``Eight-component'' cases, AEGD achieves the best CPU time performance: since it can use the same step size as ImEQ in these cases (${\rm lr}=0.01$ and ${\rm lr}=0.1$, respectively) while requiring no inner optimization loop, its fully explicit nature makes it faster per iteration.
+In contrast, in the ``Double-banana'' case, AEGD requires a much smaller step size (${\rm lr}=0.001$) to converge stably, whereas ImEQ remains stable at ${\rm lr}=0.01$; this is why ImEQ is more efficient than AEGD in that case.
+Overall, ImEQ offers efficiency comparable to AEGD while being more robust to the choice of step size, as further illustrated in Fig.~\ref{doublebanana2}.

-Compared with the EVI-Im, the ImEQ method significantly reduces the CPU time for $N = 500$.
-To further demonstrate the computational efficiency and accuracy of the ImEQ compared with the EVI-Im, we present the MMD$^2$, KL divergence at the steady state (defined as the point where the difference in KL divergence between consecutive iterations is less than 1e-5), and the corresponding CPU time for these two methods with different number of particles in Table. \ref{comparediffN}.
-In this comparison, we take the learning rate ${\rm lr}$ for both methods to be 0.01, although the step size of EVI-Im can be taken larger to $0.1$.
-Compared with the EVI-Im method, the ImEQ method demonstrates a clear advantage in CPU time with similar MMD$^2$ for particle numbers $N\geq 100$.
-Furthermore, when the particle number increases, this advantage of ImEQ becomes more prominent.
+Compared with EVI-Im, ImEQ significantly reduces the CPU time when the same learning rate is used.
+To further quantify the computational efficiency and accuracy of ImEQ relative to EVI-Im, Table~\ref{comparediffN} reports the steady-state MMD$^2$, the steady-state discrete free energy $\mathcal{F}_h$, and the corresponding CPU time for different numbers of particles.
+Here, the steady state is defined as the first iterate for which the change in $\mathcal{F}_h$ between two consecutive iterations is below $10^{-5}$.
+In this comparison, we set the learning rate to ${\rm lr}=0.01$ for both methods.
+We note that EVI-Im can often be run with a larger step size (e.g., ${\rm lr}=0.1$ in Fig.~\ref{doublebanana}), but we use the same ${\rm lr}$ here to enable a direct per-iteration cost comparison.
+Overall, ImEQ achieves comparable MMD$^2$ values while requiring substantially less CPU time for particle numbers $N\ge 100$.
+Moreover, the speedup becomes more pronounced as $N$ increases.